Cupolas of Capitalism

 2006, exterior repairs to Old State Capitol / Cardwell Architects.

 New State Capitol at 416 Sid Snyder Ave.
 SW. (end of 14th Ave.
-SW., between Capitol Way S. & the east side of Capitol lake) / bird's eye view rotated to show front from MS Bing; street view (of SE corner) and 3D view from Google Maps; and 3D model from 3D Warehouse.
+SW., between Capitol Way S. & the east side of Capitol lake) / bird's eye view from MS Bing; street view (of SE corner) and 3D view from Google Maps; and 3D model from 3D Warehouse.

 1893-94, New State Capitol designed and foundation begun but stopped due to lack of funds / Ernest Flagg.